-1) For wind pattern, there is joint soreness and pain which moves from joint to joint.
+For wind pattern, there is joint soreness and pain which moves from joint to joint.
 Movement of joints is limited, and there is often fever.
-TCM practitioners often prescribe an herbal formula which contains Ma Huang and Fang Feng.
+TCM practitioners often use an herbal formula which contains Ma Huang and Fang Feng.

-2) For cold pattern, there is severe pain in a joint or muscle.
+For cold pattern, there is severe pain in a joint or muscle.
 This pain has a fixed location.
 Movement of joints is limited.
-TCM practitioners often prescribe an herbal formula which contains Ma Huang and Wu Tou.
+TCM practitioners often use an herbal formula which contains Ma Huang and Wu Tou.

-3) For dampness pattern, there is pain, soreness and swelling in muscles and joints, with a feeling of heaviness and numbness in the limbs.
+For dampness pattern, there is pain, soreness and swelling in muscles and joints, with a feeling of heaviness and numbness in the limbs.
 The pain has a fixed location.
-TCM practitioners often prescribe an herbal formula which contains Yi Yi Ren and Cang Zhu.
-Before you decide to visit a TCM practitioner, somethings you can try on your own to relieve arthritis pain are Jiang Huang and Zheng Gu Shui.
+TCM practitioners often use an herbal formula which contains Yi Yi Ren and Cang Zhu.

 The relief of arthritis pain using acupuncture has been studied by researchers from all over the world.
 Acupuncture points to ease arthritis pain are located all over the body, not just over the affected area.
 TCM practitioners believe that the use of acupuncture can be an effective form of pain management.

-According to the World Health Organization, acupuncture has been proved through controlled trials, to be an effective treatment for rheumatoid arthritis (2).
+According to the World Health Organization, acupuncture has been proved through controlled trials, is effective for rheumatoid arthritis (1).
 Many studies indicate that acupuncture has a positive effect on the cells that contribute to chronic inflammation and joint destruction associated with rheumatoid arthritis.
 Acupuncture may help decrease your pain, reduce morning stiffness, and abate inflammation.
-Acupuncture is also effective for the treatment of knee osteoarthritis pain and joint dysfunction.
+Acupuncture is also effective for knee osteoarthritis pain and joint dysfunction.
 Other TCM techniques may also be used such as cupping therapy and moxibustion to control arthritis pain.